IzaKastra/bg_job_guides/thf.md

 Most Odyssey equipment assumes Rank 30.
 Nyame alone assumes Rank 25 Path B.

-Centovente (TP Bonus +1000) was excluded from these sets.
-It will likely be the strongest off-hand option for all "Damage Varies with TP" weapon skills when you have the accuracy for it, though.
+Centovente (TP Bonus +1000) was included for all sets, but you should ensure you have the accuracy to maintain capped hit rate in your TP set with it equipped.

+[[:Air Knife]] was excluded from these sets.

 See also: [https://www.ffxiah.com/forum/topic/36654/for-the-shinies-a-guide-for-thief For the Shinies!
 A Guide for Thief (FFXIAH)]